What is the Difference Between XRF & ICP to Determine the Value of Your Converters?

 Accuracy

-While XRF machines produce a relatively fast analysis, this method is not as accurate as ICP.
+While XRF machines can complete an analysis pretty quickly, this method isn’t as accurate as ICP.
 It’s important to note here that accuracy depends heavily on proper sample preparation, so with a correct sample, XRF analysis can still be very precise.

 Capital Investment

 In terms of financial investment, XRF machines require a lower capital investment compared to ICP machines.
-However, this does not imply that XRF machines are incapable of producing accurate and reliable results.
-With proper sample preparation, XRF machines can achieve a high level of accuracy.
-On the other hand, ICP machines require a significant capital investment, but they consistently deliver highly accurate results.
+However, this does not imply that XRF machines can’t produce accurate results that you can rely on.
+With proper sample preparation, XRF machines can be incredibly precise in their analysis.
+On the other hand, ICP machines require a significant capital investment, but they consistently deliver accurate results.

 So, XRF or ICP?

-At PMR, we use both XRF and ICP methods, allowing us to provide you with the most accurate and reliable value for your material.
-If you would like to learn more about our processing methods, please visit our Toll-Refining page to stay in the loop.
+At PMR, we use both XRF and ICP methods.
+This means that we can provide you with the most accurate and reliable information, allowing you to determine your material’s true value.
+If you’d like to learn more about our processing methods, please visit our Toll-Refining page to stay in the loop.

-For more evaluation and processing knowledge, visit PMR’s Resource Center.
+For more information on evaluation and processing, visit PMR’s Resource Center.

 Published: September 1, 2022